swethachandrasekhar/swethachandrasekhar/README.md

     - TypeScript
     - Tailwind CSS

-Feel free to reach out if you are interested in working together or just want to chat about The Queen's Gambit!

 <!--
 **swethachandrasekhar/swethachandrasekhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.